Jean-Paul Rodrigue (2013), New York:

 Airports are of a complete different order.
 They are among the most complex

-of terminals functionally.
+of terminals.
 Moving people through an airport has

 become a very significant problem, not least because of security concerns.